mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The first month of the project was fantastic.

-WebAgency scheduled check-ins every two weeks with the CEO, their lead designer, a senior designer, and a project manager.
-They'd show me samples of the new logos and branding.
-I told them what I liked and disliked about the options.
+WebAgency invited me to meetings every two weeks with the CEO, their lead designer, a senior designer, and a project manager.
+They'd show me samples of the new logos and branding, and I'd give feedback.
 The next round, we'd be a little closer.

 Within six weeks, we had narrowed in on a logo concept we all liked.